gokhandeveloper/Personal-Video-Box/Readme.md

 Gradle>build to build the project for production
 ## Solidity Development

-Contracts are located under src/main/solidity folder
+Smart contracts are located under src/main/solidity folder

 Run the gradle task generateContractWrappers to generate contracts.
 ## UI Development